Jan Willem Ter Braak: Suicide

 By March, Ter Braak's money was running out and he had to change his dollar bills through a fellow lodger who worked at a bank.
 At the end of the month he no longer had enough money to pay his landlady.

-On 29 March he deposited a large case in the left luggage office at Cambridge railway station and disappeared.
-He is thought to have traveled to somewhere around Cambridge, where he expected an airplane to help him out or provide him with further money, because he wore several layers of clothes in order to protect himself against the cold.
+On 29 March, he deposited a large case in the left luggage office at Cambridge railway station and disappeared.
+He is thought to have travelled to somewhere around Cambridge, where he expected an aeroplane to help him out or provide him with further money, because he wore several layers of clothes in order to protect himself against the cold.
 The following day he went to one of the public air raid shelters at Christ's Pieces Park where, using an Abwehr-issue pistol, he committed suicide.
 His body was found on 1 April by an electrician; the possessions found on him included a forged identity card also carrying numbers issued by Double Agent SNOW (Arthur Owens) which had obvious errors, a Dutch passport without an immigration stamp, and 1/9d in cash.
 The case at the station was found to contain a radio transmitter.

 Ter Braak was buried in an unmarked grave (number 154) in the village cemetery in Great Shelford, four miles south of Cambridge.

 After the war

 Ter Braak's story was suppressed at the time.
-An inquest was held in camera; its findings were released, along with other information about him, on 8 September 1945.
+An inquest was held in chambers; its findings were released, along with other information about him, on 8 September 1945.

 MI5 had found a picture of a young woman in his suitcase with the address of the photoshop in Noordwijk aan Zee.
 After the information release, the Dutch police found his fiancée, Miss Neeltje van Roon (born 1922 in Noordwijk aan Zee) in November 1946 and told her about his death.
 In 1947, the Dutch Government asked MI5 if they could have an official statement on the death on Engelbertus Fukken, as his fiancée wished to make a claim for his life insurance policy, which he had put on her name when he left Noordwijk in August 1940.
 It is thought she never received the money since she had stopped paying the premiums in 1944 and he had committed suicide.

 In 1956 Neeltje van Roon married a man from Rijnsburg, a village nearby, never had children and died of a heart attack in 1995.
 She never talked about the fate of her former fiancé, this being the reason his story remained completely unknown to his family and all inhabitants of Noordwijk aan Zee.